 London’s Hidden Histories: Remembering Limehouse Chinatown

 London’s first Chinatown was established in the 1800s near the docklands in Limehouse.
 Today, there are little to no remnants of this rich cultural past.
-I’ve created a series of Chinese papercut-inspired decorative windowpieces for the restaurants, grocery stores, and laundromats around the town to bring this history back to life.
+I’ve created a series of Chinese papercut-inspired decorative windowpieces and sculptural pieces for the town to bring this history back to life.

 bonus: scrap paper for spraypainting... turned out quite nicely